 Did Dr. Pepper change their logo?

-Why is there a 10 2 and 4 on Dr Pepper?
+Why are there 10, 2, and 4 on Dr. Pepper?

-What is the original Dr Pepper logo?
+What is the original Dr. Pepper logo?

-What color is Dr Pepper bottle?
+What color is a Dr. Pepper bottle?